 A short-lived example of a brand new service area, positioned on the A55 at Holyhead, which unwillingly became a symbol of the pressures facing the UK's haulage industry.

-Catering: Bar, Restaurant Shops: Shop Main Amenities: Free Cash Machine, Launderette, Showers Hotel: Hotel Forecourt: Fuel, AdBlue, Truckwash
+Catering: Bar, Restaurant Shops: Shop Amenities: Free Cash Machine, Launderette, Showers, Hotel Forecourt: Fuel, Truckwash

 Trivia and History